 In starting the EaaSI program of work we recognized that the EaaS framework had the potential to enable the wide-spread use of hardware emulators and pre-configured “software environments”, at scale in cost-effective and efficient ways, and thus to become an invaluable resource for digital preservation efforts worldwide.
 However, EaaS does not alone solve the problem of finding software, or of the work required to configure and document all the software applications that we need to preserve.
 To do this the digital preservation community needed to make legacy software easy to find, and to share the work to configure and document emulated computers and the software applications they run.
 EaaSI was developed to fill this gap and to make the use of emulators and legacy software for access, easy.

 EaaSI’s primary goal is to enable the scaling of access to both emulation technology and the use of legacy software for providing access to digital objects.
 To address the latter, we have established the open source EaaSI software and an EaaSI network in North America (with an additional nascent EaaSI network recently starting in Australia [9]).
 The North American network currently contains sixteen members, primarily at large research Universities.
-The EaaSI software is built on EaaS and makes use of the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) to enable users request, share and synchronize metadata between nodes (installations of the EaaSI software) participating in an EaaSI network.
+The EaaSI software is built on EaaS and makes use of the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) to enable users to request, share and synchronize metadata between nodes (installations of the EaaSI software) participating in an EaaSI network.
 This allows one organization to find a software application, install it, configure it, and document it, then publish its metadata to the network.
-All other nodes in the network regularly harvest published metadata so local staff-users can see what is available across the network.
+All other nodes in the network can regularly harvest published metadata so local staff-users can see what is available across the network.
 Staff-users then choose to replicate emulated computers (or “environments”) from other nodes and run them locally to accomplish a goal.
 For example, a staff-user may replicate an environment containing a Computer Aided Design (CAD) software application in order to provide access to a CAD object that a patron requested.
 The staff member does not need to configure the emulator (thanks to EaaS), or find, configure, or document the software (thanks to EaaSI).
 Instead, they may simply import their digital object, load it into an existing emulated computer, configure the file to open in compatible software, and save their work as a new derivative environment.
 This saves a significant amount of time and resources and makes using both emulation and legacy software to accomplish practical tasks, simple for the staff member.

 EaaSI also provides a new interface for EaaS in which users can more easily discover, access and document software and computer environments.
 By making it easier to document software, we hope to ensure that it is easier for future users to use in the future when interface paradigms have changed.